 In Order: Solid Brass, Antique Brass, Copper Plate, Bright Nickel Plate, Silver Plate, Black Oxide

 Below is a list of standard finishes we have to offer along with a brief description of the process involved in achieving those finishes.
 The image above represents the finishes listed below.
 We cannot guarantee that the finish you receive will match exactly to the finish represented in the image above.
 Although we make it our utmost goal to be consistent with our finishes, there are several factors involved which may cause the finish to differ slightly from one batch to another.
 Please contact us for more details or to discuss options.
+To help remedy this we recommend purchasing in larger quantities as we cannot guarantee the next batch will be identical.
 Image provided for your reference only.

 The Solid Brass finish receives no plating after the machining process and is left bare.
 This finish can be most closely compared to a shade of gold, yellow or brown.
 This finish is the most cost effective choice.
 Like most metals, bare brass can further be processed by the customer if desired (polished, plated,etc...).
 If left untouched the finish will age with time.